imishu/cypress-with-typescript/README.md

 ## Pre-Requisite:

-1. Cypress is a desktop application that users need to install in their systems.
+1. **Cypress** is a desktop application that users need to install in their systems.
 The Cypress desktop application supports the following operating systems:

 - MacOS 10.9 and above (64-bit only)
 - Windows 7 and above
 - Linux Ubuntu 12.04 and above, Fedora 21 and Debian.

 2. Cypress is a Node-based application.
-One needs to have Node.js preinstalled in their systems (Node.js 12 or 14 and above).
+One needs to have **Node.js** preinstalled in their systems (Node.js 12 or 14 and above).
 Node.js is a JavaScript runtime environment.
-The Node.js installation also covers the installation of npm (Node package manager).
+The Node.js installation also covers the installation of **npm (Node package manager)**.
 Download and install Node.js for a particular operating system from this [official resource](https://nodejs.org/en/download/).

-3. Git is installed and configured.
+3. **Git** is installed and configured.
 Please see this [article](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) in the github documentation.

+4. For IDE/Code Editor, I used **Visual Studio Code**.
+Some installation guide can be found [here](https://code.visualstudio.com/docs/setup/setup-overview).

 ## Fork + Testing + Help